syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 ### Select

-Phase can be selected by clicking (tap) the header of the phase.
+Phase can be selected by clicking (tapping) the header of the phase.

 ### Resizing